Setting Take Profit and Stop Loss Relative to Market Order Fill Price on TradersPost

 Planned Improvements for Relative Position Tracking

-TradersPost is considering a future update to dynamically monitor for fill prices.
+TradersPost calculates relative take profit and stop loss levels for market orders using an estimated entry price2.
 This enhancement would allow the platform to adjust take profit and stop loss levels based on the actual execution price, creating a more accurate alignment with the trade’s entry point.
-This adjustment would make the stop-loss and take-profit targets truly relative to the fill price, accounting for slippage and providing a more precise trading experience.
+This estimate-based approach makes the stop-loss and take-profit targets relative to the estimated entry price while accounting for current market pricing2.

 Tips for Managing Take Profit and Stop Loss with Market Orders